wwng2333/beszel-docs/en/guide/common-issues.md

 <https://akashrajpurohit.com/blog/resolving-missing-memory-stats-in-docker-stats-on-raspberry-pi/>

-## Docker Containers Are Not Populating Reliably
+## Docker containers are not populating reliably

-Try upgrading your Docker version on the agent system.
-This issue was observed on a machine running version 24 and was resolved by upgrading to version 27.
+Upgrade your Docker version on the agent system if possible.
+There is a bug in Docker 24, and possibly earlier versions, that may cause this issue.
+We've added a workaround to the agent to mitigate this issue, but it's not a perfect fix.

 ## Month / week records are not populating reliably